Chapter Structure and How the Book Works

 The Overview book connects to the latest version of the pattern descriptions – but archived copies of earlier versions are retained for use by people who wish to quote a specific reference.
 The link structure and the archiving policy are described at http://www.patternsofpower.org/patterns/info-mgt/.

-The organisation’s blog is at http://www.patternsofpower.org/blog/.
-People can ask to be put on its email list, or follow it on Twitter at @patternsofpower, or befriend Hugh Winter on Facebook.
-These are all ways of receiving the latest blog-posts (typically two a month, except when a new edition of the book is being published) and the site allows comments to be submitted; some of these will find their way into updated versions of the pattern descriptions, and hence into later editions of the full-length book.
-Acknowledgements will be made to people whose comments are incorporated.
+The organisation’s blog is at http://www.patternsofpower.org/blog/; it forms part of the reference material for the book.
+The blog posts allow comments to be submitted and some of these will find their way into updated versions of the pattern descriptions, and hence into later editions of the full-length book.
+Acknowledgements will be made to people whose comments are incorporated in the book.